Oprah Winfrey's endorsement of Barack Obama: Winfrey's endorsement influence

 Winfrey was at times called "arguably the world's most powerful woman" by CNN and Time.com, "arguably the most influential woman in the world" by The American Spectator, "one of the 100 people who most influenced the 20th century" and "one of the most influential people" of 2004, 2005, 2006, 2007, 2008, 2009, 2010 and 2011 by Time.
 Winfrey is the only person in the world to have made all nine lists.

 At the end of the 20th century Life listed Winfrey as both the most influential woman and the most influential black person of her generation, and in a cover story profile the magazine called her "America's most powerful woman".

 Ladies Home Journal also ranked Winfrey number one in their list of the most powerful women in America and then senator Barack Obama has said she "may be the most influential woman in the country".
-In 1998 Winfrey became the first woman and first African American to top Entertainment Weekly's list of the 101 most powerful people in the entertainment industry.
+In 1998 Winfrey became the first woman and first African American to top Entertainment Weeklys list of the 101 most powerful people in the entertainment industry.
 In 2003 Winfrey edged out both Superman and Elvis Presley to be named the greatest pop culture icon of all time by VH1.
 Forbes named her the world's most powerful celebrity in 2005, 2007, and 2008.
 Columnist Maureen Dowd seems to agree with such assessments:

 She is the top alpha female in this country.
 She has more credibility than the president.
 Other successful women, such as Hillary Clinton and Martha Stewart, had to be publicly slapped down before they could move forward.
 Even Condi has had to play the protégé with Bush.
 None of this happened to Oprah – she is a straight ahead success story.